MicrosoftLearning/AZ-2006-automate-azure-loadtesting-github-actions/Instructions/Labs/02-workflow-publish-azure.md

     echo $myAppName
     ```

-1. Retrieve your Azure subscription ID with the `az account show` command.
-This command produces JSON output, please copy and save the GUID in the `"id": <GUID>` field.
-This is needed to create the service principal, and is also used later in the lab.
+1. Run the following commands to retrieve your subscription ID.
+Be sure to copy and save the output from the commands, the subscription ID value is used later in this lab.

+    ```
+    subId=$(az account list --query "[?isDefault].id" --output tsv)

+    echo $subId
+    ```

 1. Create a service principal with the following commands.
 The first command stores the id of the resource group to a variable.